mongodb/specifications/source/sessions/driver-sessions.rst

 How to Check Whether a Deployment Supports Sessions
 ===================================================

+Standalone servers do not support sessions.

-A driver can determine whether a deployment supports sessions by checking whether the ``logicalSessionTimeoutMinutes`` property of the ``TopologyDescription`` has a value or not.
+A driver can determine whether a replica set or sharded cluster deployment supports sessions by checking whether the ``logicalSessionTimeoutMinutes`` property of the ``TopologyDescription`` has a value or not.
 If it has a value the deployment supports sessions.
 However, in order for this determination to be valid, the driver MUST be